 the extension will present the list of environments from the Workspace scope as it has higher precedence.

-The Data & Derivatives view allows you to browse Forge Data Management content, create buckets, upload/download objects, translate objects using Forge Model Derivative service, and access the resulting derivatives.
-All derivatives are listed as children of the corresponding object in the tree.
-If there are no derivatives yet, or if there's been a translation issue, the tree view will provide additional information.
+The Buckets & Derivatives view allows you to browse Forge Data Management OSS (object simple storage) content, create buckets, upload/download files, translate them using Forge Model Derivative service, and access the resulting derivatives.
+All derivatives are listed as children of their corresponding objects in the tree.
+If there are no derivatives yet, or if there's been an issue with the translation, the tree view will provide additional information.

 For objects that have already been translated using the Model Derivative service, you can use a command (or a context menu item) called

-Download Object Derivatives which will download the SVF file (proprietary format used for viewing 3D content in Forge Viewer) and all its dependencies into a folder you pick,
+Download Object Derivatives as SVF which will download the SVF file (proprietary format used for viewing 3D content in Forge Viewer) and all its dependencies into a folder you pick,

 similarly to the functionality provided by https://extract.autodesk.io.
 All the content will be stored using the following subfolder structure: